 Currency exchange rates: there is a risk of Sterling’s decline as a major reserve currency, which may lead to greater volatility than was envisaged when a contract was negotiated.
 Fluctuations both in your costs and sales price outside an acceptable range could result in a contract no longer being viable.

-Changes in the law: although the government has proposed the Great Repeal Bill, the effect of which is to preserve the status quo of EU regulations, after 2019, there is a risk that new EU law and regulation will not apply in the UK creating a divergence, or existing law ceases to be applicable.
+Changes in the law: although the government has put in place the Withdrawal Agreement, the effect of which is to preserve the status quo of EU regulations, after 2020 there is a risk that new EU law and regulation will not apply in the UK creating a divergence, or existing law ceases to be applicable.

 Regulatory approvals, licences and registrations: does your business rely upon EU-wide approval or licensing schemes, or similar schemes throughout the world that are derived via the EU.
 As with other changes in the law, these schemes may cease to apply to UK businesses, or change in a way that increases the administrative burden.

-Dependency on workers: possible mobility restrictions and labour shortages in relation to EU or EFTA nationals working in the UK post-Brexit may affect your ability to perform contracts.
+Dependency on workers: possible mobility restrictions and labour shortages in relation to EU or EFTA nationals working in the UK post-2020 may affect your ability to perform contracts.

 - What existing contract boilerplate would help out?
 It is unlikely that a force majeure clause will be of assistance unless it has a specific reference to Brexit.
 Some contracts may have either a “material adverse change” (MAC) clause, or a change control clause (that includes change in the law) either of which may help, depending how they are drafted.
 But the knock-on effect of how the costs are to be borne under such clauses may not assist you.